 During his career, Suwinski was responsible for 10 Corning joint ventures.
 From 1992-1996, he was Chairman of Siecor Corporation, a $1B joint venture with Siemens.
 Prior roles at Corning included Senior Vice President- Telecommunications Products Division, Vice President and Area Manager for Asia, and Vice President of Corning Latin America/Asia Pacific.

-Suwinski currently serves on the Boards of Thor Industries, Inc., ACI Worldwide and The Sentry Group.
-He previously served on the Boards of Cray Research, Armco Steel, Ohio Casualty Group, IVANS, Inc. and Tellabs, Inc..
+Suwinski currently serves on the Boards of Thor Industries, Inc. and ACI Worldwide.
+He previously served on the Boards of Cray Research, Armco Steel, Ohio Casualty Group, IVANS, Inc., Tellabs, Inc. and The Sentry Group.
 He also served on the Board of the Telecommunications Industries Association (TIA), and was Chairman of its Fiber Optics Division from 1987-1996.

 Suwinski has a BME (’64) and MBA (’65) from Cornell University.
 He completed the Executive Development Program at Columbia University in 1983.
 He is an emeritus member of the Advisory Councils of the Johnson School and the College of Engineering at Cornell.